Dominican Republic profile - Overview

 Distrust has soured relations between the Dominican Republic and its troubled neighbour, Haiti, and the government has carried out mass deportations of Haitian immigrants at various times.

 The Dominican Republic is closely tied to the United States, its largest trading partner by far and home to a major diaspora.
-Remittances from US Dominicans account for up to 10% of national income.
+Remittances from US Dominicans account for around 5% of national income.